Renewing Your Mind

 There are so many good pieces on the internet offering any number of tactics for showing you how to overcome fear.
 I am not dismissive of all this material as much of it is useful, but in my view, very little of it addresses the critical dimension of energy.

-and respect yourself.
+Self esteem is based on value.
+Thus self esteem equates with self worth and self respect.
+Your self esteem is grounded in how you value and respect yourself.
 6 key themes based on my own experiences of building self esteem plus links to further resources.

 Self awareness is how you consciously know and understand your own character, feelings, motives, and desires.
-In practical terms self awareness means looking for patterns in our thinking as we seek to understand and interpret specifically what happens to us, and more generally what happens in the world as far as we are aware if it.
+In practical terms self awareness means looking for patterns in our thinking as we seek to understand and interpret specifically what happens to us, and more generally what happens in the world as far as we are aware of it.

 Habits are efficient and enable us to perform thought processes and behaviours without wasting time and energy figuring out what to do, and they do not require your conscious attention.
 The power of habits is that firstly they are regular and automatic and secondly that they can: sustain you, maintain you, or undermine you.